trustpoliticsfear/trustpoliticsfear.github.io/_texts/The-World-Ive-Grown-Up-In.md

 ## 17, male, Parramatta, Persian Australian, agnostic

 The power of priorities.
-If you understand someone’s priorities you can understand their actions.
-Yet with the recent sensationalization of Muslim extremism it’s hard not to wonder why this trend of blame exists.
+If you understand someone's priorities you can understand their actions.
+Yet with the recent sensationalization of Muslim extremism it's hard not to wonder why this trend of blame exists.
 Everyone has  an agenda.
-As much as it may surprise some, media and politicians lie, the various examples of political persuasion that could almost spill into the ballpark of propaganda is… extreme.
+As much as it may surprise some, media and politicians lie, the various examples of political persuasion that could almost spill into the ballpark of propaganda is... extreme.
 Understanding this trend requires perspective: why would those dedicated to providing us with the truth, lie to us?
 Taking an objective step back allows for a window of clarity.
 What do the media and politicians want?
 What are their priorities?
-Politicians are driven in democracy by their priority of gaining the populous’ trust and votes.
+Politicians are driven in democracy by their priority of gaining the populous' trust and votes.
 So it makes sense that politics would revolve around controversial subjects and creating a common cause that gains the most votes.
 Through the use of blame and associating words such as Islam and terrorism together, politicians create a common enemy which motivates voters to elect a representative who is combatting this common enemy who is apparently a danger to our society.
 The same priority applies to the media.
 Instead of votes- ratings.
 This explains some media's drive to crucify and sensationalize a community.
 By creating a story that a nation already believes in and solidifying it with such intensity that anything to the contrary of this narrative is drowned out.
 Drowned out by a passive audience  acclimatised to increasingly sensationalized and narrow perspectives.
 Drowned out by a fearful audience, uncomfortable with change.

 ## Amy, 16, female, North West Sydney, Anglo Australian, no religion

 Terrorism is never an accident.
 Terrorism is a crime.
-Terrorists are not a ‘sort’ of people.
+Terrorists are not a 'sort' of people.
 So why does the volume of the television always reverberate louder than the gunshots across the street?

 ## Reem, 17, female, North West Sydney, African Australian, Christian